rstierli/fortianalyzer-api-docs/README.md

 This documentation project aims to make FortiAnalyzer's JSON-RPC API more accessible through practical examples, clear explanations, and real-world use cases.
 It complements the official FNDN API reference with how-to guides and integration patterns.

-**Note:** This is community-contributed documentation.
-For official Fortinet documentation, please visit https://docs.fortinet.com/
+**Maintained by Fortinet.** For official Fortinet documentation, please visit https://docs.fortinet.com/